PraachiP/Heart-Disease-Analysis/README.md

 all irrespective of any status.
 We are required to analyze this health and medical data for better future preparation.

-Heart Disease detection based on various factors.
+The aim of this project is to predict heart disease based on various factors.